Alumna Applies Knowledge to Support Parents, Caregivers and Children

 “Children have always made sense to me.” – Kylie Rymanowicz

-After graduating, Rymanowicz became a Certified Family Life Educator, and spent seven years working as a Child and Family Educator for Michigan State University Extension.
-“When you work for cooperative extension, you do a little bit of everything!”, says Rymanowicz.
-“I spent my time there developing and delivering educational programs for parents, caregivers and early childhood providers, creating resources for families, and I even wrote a book on Mindfulness”.
+After graduating in 2011, Rymanowicz became a certified family life educator and spent seven years working as a child and family educator for Michigan State University Extension.
+“When you work for cooperative extension, you do a little bit of everything!
+I spent my time there developing and delivering educational programs for parents, caregivers, and early childhood providers, creating resources for families, and I even wrote a book on mindfulness.”